 The Big Damn Kiss on the edge of the sea at the end of the first and third movie, while the camera goes up and out.

-Sao Feng and one member of Davy Jones' crew have lines in Cantonese.
+Sao Feng and one member of Davy Jones' crew speak both English and Cantonese.

 In On Stranger Tides, Angelica curses pretty colorfully at Jack in fluent Spanish

 The two guys who find Jack's hat in Dead Man's Chest are speaking Turkish, although it is hard to understand all of it from the accent that many non-Turkish people have when speaking it.

 Black and Gray Morality: The first film started out as White and Gray vs. Black morality, since Jack was the only morally ambiguous character, but by the end of the third film, everyone has an angle and is willing to screw most anyone over for it.
 (With the possible exception of the monkey.
 He was apparently only in it because he missed Jack.)
 The only character who can truly be called evil, however, is Cutler Beckett, who Ted Elliott describes as "a guy who just wants to sell more cheeseburgers when you get right down to it.
 How evil is that?"
 The tradition of At World's End continues in On Stranger Tides.
 Blackbeard is pure evil, Philip is the Token Good Teammate, the Spaniard is a more ruthless version of Commodore Norrington, and everyone else is screwing everyone else over for the prize.

 Boarding Party: Several boardings by means of swinging ropes, and one less conventional boarding: walking out to the ship in question.
 Also less conventional is Davy Jones and crew's ability to teleport between ships, which apparently has a fairly narrow minimum and maximum range.